-Previous studies showed that during the COVID-19 lockdown there was decrease in noise levels due to the reduction of human-related activities, and as recorded by both broadband (Poli et al., 2020; Xiao et al., 2020; Lecocq et al., 2020; Somala, 2020; Dias et al., 2020; Roy et al., 2021; Grecu et al., 2021; Cannata et al., 2021) and strong motion (Yabe et al., 2020; Łukasz Ścisło et al., 2021) stations.
-These activities were affecting our stations more Yabe et al. (2020) found a clear noise level drop in Tokyo metropolitan area in Japan in periods between 0.05 s and 1 s.
-Cannata et al. (2021) found that in Sicily (Italy) 0.1 s and lower periods have the most noise level reduction in COVID-19 pandemic.
-Lecocq et al. (2020) found that background noise levels of numerous seismic stations all around the globe reduced up 50 % during COVID-19 lockdown with respect to the average background noise of the previous weeks before the lockdown.
-It affected not only the densely populated cities such as London and Paris but also relatively less populated areas such as Barbados and Faroe Islands.

-Human-related activities affect RAN stations significantly since several of the RAN stations them are located inside or near to the public buildings.

-Human activity was These activities were reduced during the lockdown period of the COVID-19 pandemic, since individuals were only allowed to move up to 500 m diameter within 500 m from their homes and only essential workers were exempt from the distance restrictions.
-Many public institutes worked remotely in most of their units, which also reduced the human activity in the public buildingswhere some of our stations are located.
-This leads public buildings.
-This led to the reduction in noise levels in (shown in Table 4).
-In the 0.1 s, there is almost 2 dB noise reduction between the median noise difference between lockdown and no - lockdown time periods at the stations (Figure 9a).
-The difference has the lowest reduction in 1 s but the noise levels are higher during this period with respect to AHNM (Figure 4).
-In Apennines there are numerous station in which stations whose noise levels between 0.5 s to 2 s have not been affected by the lockdown (Figure 9c-e).
-Being the instrument self noise Since for periods greater than 5 s the instrument self-noise is the dominant sourcein the long periods, as previously described, we limited out our analysis of the effect of the lockdown to periods up to 5 s.
-For all the periods considered, the lockdown period is on average quieter during daytime than the 2019 - 2022, with an average noise level reduction of 1.0 dB.

-The change between daytime and nighttime are visible especially on shorter periods ( $\leq 0.5 \,\mathrm{s}$ , Figure 10a,c,e).
+- 190 Previous studies showed that during the COVID-19 lockdown there was decrease in noise levels due to the reduction of humanrelated activities, and as recorded by both broadband (Poli et al., 2020; Xiao et al., 2020; Lecocq et al., 2020; Somala, 2020; Dias et al., 2020; Roy et al., 2021; Grecu et al., 2021; Cannata et al., 2021) and strong motion (Yabe et al., 2020; Łukasz Ścisło et al., 2021) stations.
+These activities were affecting our stations more significantly since several of the RAN stations are located inside or near to the public buildings. - Human activity was reduced during the lockdown period of the COVID-19 pandemic, since individuals were only allowed to move up to 500 m diameter from their homes and only essential workers were exempt from the distance restrictions.
+Many public institutes worked remotely in most of their units, which also reduced the human activity in the public buildings where some of our stations are located.
+This leads to the reduction in noise levels in (Table 4).
+In the 0.1 s, there is almost 2 dB noise reduction between the median noise difference between lockdown and no - lockdown time periods at the stations (Figure 9a). - 200 The difference has the lowest reduction in 1 s but the noise levels are higher during this period with respect to AHNM (Figure 4).
+In Apennines there are numerous station in which noise levels between 0.5 s to 2 s have not been affected by the lockdown (Figure 9c-e).
+Being the instrument self noise the dominant source in the long periods, we limited out analysis of the effect of the lockdown to periods up to 5 s.
+For all the periods considered, the lockdown period is on average quieter during daytime than the 2019 - 2022, with an average noise level reduction of 1.0 dB. - The change between daytime and nighttime are visible especially on shorter periods (≤ 0.5 s, Figure 10a,c,e).
 Changes in the daytime are more significant than the changes in the nighttime between the lockdown and no-lockdown time span.
-In the shorter periods, both more stations are noisier during the daytime in the no-lockdown period and the power change is almost always greater in the daytime, with respect to the nighttime difference.
-All stations are noisier both during the daytime and nighttime in periods shorter than $0.5 \,\mathrm{s}$ , whereas, in periods of $1 \,\mathrm{s}$ and $2 \,\mathrm{s}$ , stations in The the Apennines have similar power change in both daytime and nighttime.
-There is a clear trend of noisier day and nights night in Southern Italy in $2 \,\mathrm{s}$ and it can be partially traced in $5 \,\mathrm{s}$ .
-Even though numerous stations have relatively high noise levels in $2 \,\mathrm{s}$ (Figure 4e), there is no particular pattern in this period with respect to other parts of Italy.
+In the shorter periods, both more stations are noisier during the daytime in the no - lockdown period and the power change is almost always greater in the daytime, with respect to the nighttime difference.
+All stations are noisier both during the daytime and nighttime in periods shorter than 0.5 s, whereas, in periods of 1 s and 2 s, stations in The Apennines have similar power change - 210 in both daytime and nighttime.
+There is a clear trend of noisier day and nights in Southern Italy in 2s and it can be partially traced in 5s.
+Even though numerous stations have relatively high noise levels in 2s (Figure 4e), there is no particular pattern in this period with respect to other parts of Italy.

-5.2 Case Study: Stations located Located in Trieste
+5.2 Case Study: Stations located in Trieste